thu-uav/Multi-UAV-pursuit-evasion/README.md

 ## Citation
-please cite [our paper](http://arxiv.org/abs/2409.15866 ) if you found it useful:
+please cite [our paper](http://arxiv.org/abs/2409.15866 ) if you find it useful:

 ```
 @misc{chen2024multiuavpursuitevasiononlineplanning,